jupyter-server/jupyter-scheduler/docs/users/index.md

 !["Job name as a link in each column"](./images/item_name.png)

-You can sort the list by clicking one of the headers (for example, click "Job name" header to sort the list alphabetically based on "Job Name").
+You can sort the list by clicking one of the headers (for example, click the "Job name" header to sort the list alphabetically based on "Job Name").

 !["Notebook Jobs list sorted alphabetically after Job Name header is clicked"](./images/headers.png)